-Certain of our properties, which had a net book value of approximately \$ 159.9 million at June 30, 2021, serve as collateral for mortgages payable.
-As of June 30, 2021, we maintained unsecured lines of credit that provided for borrowings of up to \$600.0 million.
-The unsecured lines of credit as of June 30, 2021 included a \$20.0 million liquidity line and a \$580.0 million syndicated line.
-Following the amendment to our unsecured lines of credit in July 2021, our unsecured lines of credit provide for borrowings of up to \$520.0 million, including a \$20.0 million liquidity line and a \$500.0 million syndicated line.
-As of June 30, 2021 and following the July 2021 amendments, the syndicated line may be increased up to \$1.2 billion through an accordion feature in certain circumstances.
+Certain of our properties, which had a net book value of approximately \$ 155.2 million at September 30, 2021, serve as collateral for mortgages payable.
+As of September 30, 2021, we maintained unsecured lines of credit that provided for borrowings of up to \$520.0 million.
+The unsecured lines of credit as of September 30, 2021 included a \$20.0 million liquidity line and a \$500.0 million syndicated line.
+As of September 30, 2021 and following the July 2021 amendments discussed below, the syndicated line may be increased up to \$1.2 billion through an accordion feature in certain circumstances.

 We provide guarantees to lenders for our joint ventures, which include standard non-recourse carve out indemnifications for losses arising from items such as but not limited to fraud, physical waste, payment of taxes, environmental indemnities, misapplication of insurance proceeds or security deposits and failure to maintain required insurance.
 For construction and term loans, we may include a guaranty of completion as well as a principal guaranty ranging from 5% to 100% of principal.
 The principal guarantees include terms for release or reduction based upon satisfactory completion of construction and performance targets including occupancy thresholds and minimum debt service coverage tests.
-As of June 30, 2021, the maximum amount of unconsolidated joint venture debt guaranteed by the Company was \$21.9 million.
+As of September 30, 2021, the maximum amount of unconsolidated joint venture debt guaranteed by the Company was \$21.9 million.

 The unsecured lines of credit and senior unsecured notes include covenants that require the maintenance of certain ratios, including debt service coverage and leverage, and limit the payment of dividends such that dividends and distributions will not exceed funds from operations, as defined in the agreements, for the prior fiscal year on an annual basis or 95% of funds from operations on a cumulative basis.
-As of June 30, 2021, we believe we were in compliance with all of our debt covenants.
+As of September 30, 2021, we believe we were in compliance with all of our debt covenants.